 Twitter is one of my favorite social media platforms.
 If used correctly, it is the most useful for educating yourself in your area(s) of expertise and listening to your prospects and clients.
 It is also a vital social selling tool.

 See my updated post: Get started with Twitter.

 The most beneficial platform for marketing your B2B business is LinkedIn.
 It can power your social selling efforts like no other social medium.
 LinkedIn is also a fantastic resource for developing thought leadership in your industry.
 And it is the best way to connect with real professionals that may eventually do business with you.
 The content shared on the platform is also likely to be the most useful for you as a small business owner.

 See my updated post: Power up on LinkedIn.

 Summing it up

-Currently, these are the big five social media platforms but there are up and comers like Tumblr and especially Instagram.
+Currently, these four along with Instagram are the big five social media platforms but there are up and comers like Tumblr and Snapchat.
 You don’t have to be on all these platforms, and there is a lot of information to digest if you want to develop a successful social media strategy.
 However, it is worth the effort in the long run and can pay big dividends.
 We are here to help, so please contact me with any questions.